facebookresearch/dinov2/README.md

 ## License

-This repository and the models are released under the CC-BY-NC as found in the [LICENSE](LICENSE) file.
+DINOv2 code and model weights are released under the CC-BY-NC 4.0 license.
+See [LICENSE](LICENSE) for additional details.

 ## Contributing